shivaniadakane/Solar-Panel-Failure-Prediction-Model/README.md

 # Solar-Panel-Failure-Prediction-Model
-Business Problem Statement: A company is facing issue to predict that solar panel is faulty or not, as it has millions of panels so to ease the prediction, they hire a Data Scientist who will build a Machine Learning Algorithm so that they can easily predict it is faulty or not within a short interval time and will reduce human labour too.
-Business Objective:  Maximize the efficiency of Solar panel Business Constraint: Minimize human labour
+This repository contains a machine learning solution for predicting solar panel failures, developed to address the challenges faced by a company with millions of solar panels.
+The primary goal is to maximize the efficiency of solar panels while minimizing the need for human labor in identifying faulty panels.

-CRISP-ML(Q) Methodology is used:
+Methodology
-1)	Business Understanding
-2)	Data Understanding
-3)	Data Preparation
-4)	Modeling
-5)	Evaluation
-6)	Deployment
+The project follows the CRISP-ML(Q) methodology:

+Business Understanding: Clearly defining the problem and business objectives.

-Data Collection: The dataset is collected from a verified web source.
-It consists of 15 columns with millions of records.
+Data Understanding: Collection of a dataset from a verified web source with extensive records.
-Data Preparation: The data is sampled as it has millions of records and balanced it.
-		     EDA and Visualization is done on the data for better understanding of data.
+Data Preparation: Sampling and balancing of data.
+Exploratory Data Analysis (EDA) and visualization for better understanding.
-		     The data is cleaned by using various pre-processing techniques.
+Cleaning the data through various pre-processing techniques.
-		     Splitting the cleaned data into two sets - a training set and a testing set.
+Splitting the cleaned data into training and testing sets.

+Modeling: Development of a Supervised Machine Learning Algorithm for accurate predictions.

+Evaluation: Assessment of model performance using diverse metrics.

+Deployment: Saving and deploying the model for practical decision-making.

+Data Collection
+The dataset used in this project is sourced from a reliable web platform and comprises millions of records with 15 columns.

+Data Preparation
+The data preparation phase involves several steps, including sampling, balancing, EDA, visualization, and cleaning using various pre-processing techniques.
+The final dataset is then split into training and testing sets.

+Model Building
-Model Building: The model is built on Supervised Machine Learning Algorithm.
+The predictive model is constructed using a Supervised Machine Learning Algorithm.

+Model Training
-Model Training: The prepared data is passed to the model to find patterns and make predictions.
+The model is trained using the prepared dataset to identify patterns and make accurate predictions.

-Parameter Tuning: To improve the accuracy of model it is done.
-Model Evaluation: To understand a performance of model by using different evaluation metrics.
+Parameter Tuning
+Fine-tuning of model parameters is conducted to enhance prediction accuracy.

+Model Evaluation
+Different evaluation metrics are utilized to comprehensively understand the model's performance.

+Model Selection
-Model Selection: The best fit model is selected by comparing the metrics of different models.
+The most suitable model is chosen based on a comparison of metrics across different models.

+Deployment
-Deployment: The model is saved and deployment is done so that it is use in practical decision-making.
+The final model is saved and deployed to enable practical decision-making.